 The existing procedure for diagnosing osteoarthritis is to first take radiographic images, as shown in Fig. 1, and then to consider the resulting images, which show the gradual reduction of joint spacing and deepening shadows of the bones under the cartilage, as well as the questionnaire administered to patients, when determining the grade of osteoarthritis.
 Because this procedure allows for the diagnosis of osteoarthritis based on visual changes similar to those shown in Fig. 2, studies to determine the grade of osteoarthritis have been widely conducted using accumulated knee radiology images to train a deep learning model.
 Although deep learning models based on these visual changes enable information transfer to objective indicators, more extensive research has also been performed aimed at accuracy as the accuracy of osteoarthritis classification needs to be improved for practical use.

-In this study, the K-L grade, the most used rating index for cartilage wear in knee joints, is used and divided into five stages, as shown in Fig. 1 and Table 1.
-No hospital is allowed to share patients' radiology images without their permission owing to privacy laws.
+In this study, the K-L grade, the most used rating index for cartilage wear in knee joints, is used and divided into five stages, as shown in Fig. 1 and Tab.
+1. No hospital is allowed to share patients' radiology images without their permission owing to privacy laws.
 Additionally, each hospital has different radiographic image results and training data distribution.
 Furthermore, for the model to immediately learn the labeled data from doctors and for the updated model to be readily available, less analyzing time is critical; however, not all hospitals are equipped with high-performance computing devices.
 Given these considerations, a lightweight model with fewer parameters was used to reduce training time and speed data analysis.
 Additionally, a model suitable for the domain was found through performance comparisons in the same environment with other lightweight models, and an Xception variant model demonstrating improved accuracy to the osteoarthritis classification problem was proposed.

-Fig. 1.
-Stage of knee osteoarthritis [3]
+Figure 1: Stage of knee osteoarthritis [3]

-Fig. 2.
-Visual Symptoms of Osteoarthritis [4]
+Figure 2: Visual symptoms of osteoarthritis [4]

-Table.
-1. Kellgren Lawrence Rating Indicators [5]
+Table 1: Kellgren Lawrence Rating Indicators [5]